jrudio/one-time-plex/README.md

 # One Time Plex (OTP)

 One Time Plex (OTP) allows a Plex user to access one movie or episode of a tv series from your Plex Media Server.
-OTP also features a REST api to allow you to interact with it programmatically.
+It features a REST api to allow you to interact with it programmatically.

 ### How It Works

-* You (the Plex server owner) share your library to a Plex user (usually a family member or friend)
+* You (the Plex server owner) share your library with a Plex user (usually a family member or friend)
 * Add that user’s Plex user id and the id of the desired media to OTP
 * OTP will monitor what this user watches, and prevent the user from watching anything other than what you assigned to them
 * Once the user is finished, OTP will automatically stop sharing the library with that Plex user